pawanpatel10/Synapse/README.md

 # Synapse

-> A collaborative knowledge management platform built using the MERN stack.
+> An AI-powered collaborative knowledge management platform built with the MERN stack.

-Synapse helps users create, organize, search, and share notes efficiently.
-It provides rich text editing, note collaboration, tag-based knowledge connections, and an intuitive workspace for managing information.
+Synapse helps users create, organize, connect, summarize, and collaborate on notes in real time.
+It combines rich note-taking, intelligent knowledge discovery, AI-generated summaries, and live collaboration into a unified workspace.

 ---